 Taste of spring invades US to close out February with wild temperature swings for millions

 The welcome temperature change began in the West, where arctic air has been replaced by milder air streaming in from the North Pacific Ocean.
-Above-average temperatures have also developed across the central U.S., with many locations west of the Mississippi River warming to 10-20 degrees higher than average.
+Above-average temperatures have also developed across the central and eastern U.S., with many locations warming to 10-20 degrees higher than average.

-We’re quickly approaching the start of meteorological spring, and right on cue, forecasters are tracking a major pattern change that will usher in warmer temperatures for most of the U.S. during the week ahead.
+We’re quickly approaching the start of meteorological spring, and right on cue, forecasters are tracking a major pattern change that will usher in warmer temperatures across the U.S. throughout much of this week.

 And let’s face it – we deserve a break from the bitter cold.